pryschepadaryna/CurrencyUpdater/README.md

 * GET /currency-rate/{id}

-  Description: Used to get currency rate by id
+  Description: Used to get currency rate by id \
-  Parameters: id
+  Parameters: id \
-  Returns 200 if success
+  Returns 200 if success \
   Returns 500 and throws entity not found exception

-  checkbox.
-(A notification will be presented when you first open a project offering to do this for you.).
-When enabled, it will replace the normal Reformat Code action, which can be triggered from the Code menu or with the Ctrl-Alt-L (by default) keyboard shortcut.